mperez10/spark-training/README.md

 ## Outliers

 For the calculation of outliers, it was first decided to apply the interquartile range technique, which basically consists of the calculation of two limits, lower and upper, which serve as a filter to obtain the outliers of the dataset.
 It should be clarified that this technique does not detect all the outliers, but for a first approximation it is quite useful.
 After obtaining these values (InterquartileRangeYear.scala), which returned the filters of Min: 2012.5 Max: 2024.5, we agreed with the business to take those years that cover as a floor 80% of the records of the dataset.
 And for this we considered the years between 2015 and 2021.
-Code about the interquartile range technique available in INterquartileRangeYear.scala or below:
+Code about the interquartile range technique available in InterquartileRangeYear.scala or below:

 ```scala
     val numericYearsDF = df.withColumn("numeric_year", col("year") - 1914)